spinnaker/governance/rfc/cdevents-spinnaker.md

 - Operators can deploy Spinnaker with `CDEvents` to run multiple pipelines using different CI/CD tools with in ecosystem.

 ## Timeline
-Proof of concept with Spinnaker, Keptn and Tekton CI/CD tools developed to communicate with each other about occurrences and running pipelines from building an artifact to deploy.

 The CDEvents integration process will be achieved in two Goals:
 Goal-1: Introducing `CDEvents` to Spinnaker using existing infra(Pub/Sub Automated triggers and Webhook stage)